Coronavirus has changed the way we all use public transport and we’re working hard so you can travel as safely as possible.

 Please avoid sharing a taxi with others not from your household or social bubble and wherever possible face away from the driver.
 Where this isn’t possible, if you come close to others, please:

 - try to face away from other people

-- keep the time you spend within 2 metres of other people as short as possible
+- keep the time you spend close to other people as short as possible

 - consider wearing a face covering as a precautionary measure

 - wear a face covering unless you’re exempt

 You must wear a face covering on public transport, at stations, on platforms, in waiting rooms and in train station car parks help prevent the spread of the coronavirus to other travellers and staff unless you’re exempt.
 Face coverings are mandatory where physical distancing can be difficult to achieve such as on public transport.

 Please bring a face covering with you and put it on before: